AskMeiPaaS/ai-native-payments/ARCHITECTURE.md

 2. `AccountBalanceService.revealPii()` reads the profile (QE driver decrypts transparently) and returns the plaintext value
 3. Service logs `[PII-REVEAL] userId=… field=… requestedAt=…` at INFO level for compliance audit
 4. UI shows the plaintext; a second click re-masks locally (no server round-trip)

-> **Why not pure client-side masking?** The HTTP response body previously contained the plaintext string, meaning any browser dev-tools inspection or network proxy would reveal PII.
-The server-side masking ensures the raw wire value is always the masked form unless the user explicitly requests the reveal.

 **QE Key Generation:**
 - Master encryption key generated in `DatabaseInitializer.java` during app startup